The mostly solid red designer cabochons are sometimes called Crimson Cuprite.

 Chrysocolla is known as a healing stone among Native American Indian cultures where it was used for strengthening the body's resistance and bringing about calm feelings where there is upset.

 Chrysocolla is named from the Greek chrysos - "gold" and kolla - "glue" in allusion to the name of the material used to solder gold.
 Cuprite is named from the Latin, cuprum, meaning copper.

-Chrysocolla is associated with serenity, tranquility, peace, patience, tolerance, acceptance, unconditional love, meditation, calmness, hope gentleness and sensitivity.
-Cuprite assists us in dealing with female relationships, mother, sister, daughter, wife or a female partner.
-It is also said to be helpful in dealing with major problems: irrational anxieties, terror from past traumas, and fear of dying.
+Chrysocolla is associated with serenity, tranquility, peace, patience, tolerance, acceptance, unconditional love, meditation, calmness, hope, gentleness and sensitivity.
+Cuprite is believed to assist us in dealing with female relationships, mother, sister, daughter, wife or a female partner.
+Cuprite is also said to be helpful in dealing with major problems: irrational anxieties, terror from past traumas, and fear of dying.